Assumption Transactions in Texas

 Seven-Day Notice to the Lender

 Property Code Section 5.016 contains a notice rule that applies in the case of unapproved assumptions.
 This section requires that seven-days advance notice be sent to the lender, theoretically providing the lender with an opportunity to call the loan due.
-In most cases when this notice is given (often to the loan servicer) there is no immediate response or action.
+In most cases when this notice is given (often to the loan servicer) there is no response or action.

 Lender consent is not required under this notice statute.